Welcome to The Liquid Audit.

 These are the main operating areas inside The Liquid Audit.
 Together they form the structure that helps venues subscribe, set up, run service, and review the results more calmly.

-Global stock
+Global stock and purchasing

-Packages and templates
+Packages and event templates

-Events and event setup
+Events and QR-ready setup

 What it looks like